UWTSD Home - Study With Us - Undergraduate Courses - Film & TV (BA)

-Film and TV (BA)
+Film and TV (Full-time) (BA Hons)

 Designed to provide you with the necessary creative abilities and professional skills relevant to working in the film industry, this course aims to give you an understanding of the many roles in the production process.
 The course provides a multitude of opportunities to create practical production work while providing you with the underpinning theoretical knowledge and understanding to thrive creatively.